Molochnikov/FateHack/README.md

-case Class::Directive::Cursor: //atGet set cursor at start of scene case Class::Directive::Delete: //atGet delete player under cursor from scene case Class::Directive::Place: //atGet place scene block to be closest by path but without blocking other paths case Class::Directive::Path: //atGet return block prototype of the scene case Class::Directive::Block: //atGet return block prototype of the scene case Class::Directive::Close: //atGet place scene block to be closest by path but with blocking other paths case Class::Directive::Turn: //atGet get next class who has turn
+case Class::Directive::Cursor: //atGet set cursor at start of scene case Class::Directive::Delete: //atGet delete player under cursor from scene case Class::Directive::Place: //atGet place scene block to be closest by path but without blocking other paths case Class::Directive::Path: //atGet return path prototype of the scene case Class::Directive::Block: //atGet return block prototype of the scene case Class::Directive::Close: //atGet place scene block to be closest by path but with blocking other paths case Class::Directive::Turn: //atGet get next class who has turn